 These are not all the possible side effects of MAVENCLAD.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+To report SUSPECTED ADVERSE REACTIONS, contact EMD Serono at: 1-800-283-8088 ext.
+5563 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-Prescribing Information and Medication Guide, including serious side effects.
+Please see additional Important Safety Information, and click to view MAVENCLAD Prescribing Information and Medication Guide, including serious side effects.